 The Controller/Joystick

 The controller for most powered wheelchairs is a keypad alongside a joystick that controls both direction and speed.
-When the joystick is moved in any direction, the brakes disengage, and the chair moves.
+When the joystick is moved in any direction, the brakes disengage and the chair moves.
 The further you move the joystick from the neutral position the faster it will go.
-When the chair is put back in neutral state, it will decelerate, the brakes will re-engage, and the chair stops.
-The keypad activates other functions of the chair that you may need.
-Some wheelchairs offer more sophisticated, alternative wheelchair controlling devices for individuals that have limited use of their hands.
+When the chair is put back in a neutral state, it will decelerate, the brakes will re-engage, and the chair stops.
+The keypad activates other chair functions that you may need.
+Some wheelchairs offer more sophisticated, alternative wheelchair-controlling devices for individuals that have limited use of their hands.
 Some of the other controlling options are listed below.

 • Sip and Puff – commands are given by inhaling or exhaling with an attached tube.